Preparing Early

 September

-ACT or SAT scores are a required part of the application with a minimum test score of 26 on the ACT or 1230 on the SAT.
+Submission of ACT or SAT scores are a required part of the application, with a minimum test score of 26 on the ACT or 1230 on the SAT required for the 2026 application.
 Test scores are self-reported on the application.
 Note: Official score reports are requested only from students who advance in the process.

 October

-After the application deadline, and before you dive back into one of your many projects, take a deep breath, smile, and acknowledge all that you have accomplished.
-Then, be sure that your counselor report and two recommendations are submitted by their deadline.
+After the application deadline, you should take a deep breath, smile, and acknowledge all that you have accomplished.
+Then, before you dive back into your many projects, be sure that your counselor report and two recommendations are submitted by their deadline.

 December and January

-By late December, you will learn whether you have been named a Flinn Scholarship Semifinalist and participate in a virtual interview in January.
-Being named a Semifinalist is a great honor—your name and high school are announced, and you will qualify for an annual scholarship from one of Arizona’s three public universities.
+By late December, you will learn whether you have been named a Flinn Scholarship Semifinalist.
+Semifinalist interviews occur over Zoom in January.
+Being named a Semifinalist is a great honor, and your name and high school are announced by the Flinn Foundation.

-In late January, approximately 35 Flinn Scholarship Finalists will be announced.
-Arizona’s universities plan personalized campus visits for Finalists, including opportunities to meet professors, administrators, and current students in the Honors colleges
+In late January, approximately 35 Flinn Scholarship Finalists are announced.
+Arizona’s universities plan personalized campus visits for Finalists, with opportunities to meet professors, administrators, and current students in the universities’ honors colleges.

 March

-Flinn Scholarship Finalists have an interview at the Flinn Foundation office in March with a five-person selection committee.
-Later in March, about 20 Finalists are offered the Flinn Scholarship.
+Flinn Scholarship Finalists interview in-person at the Flinn Foundation in March with a five-person selection committee.
+Later in March, approximately 20 Finalists are offered the Flinn Scholarship.
 Its value, including funding for tuition, housing, meals, and study abroad, exceeds $135,000.

 April and May

-The Flinn Foundation will make a public announcement in April after the new class is finalized and celebrate these Flinn Scholars at the program’s annual Recognition Event in May.
+The Flinn Foundation makes a public announcement in April after the new class is finalized.
+The Foundation celebrates these newest members of the Flinn Scholars community, as well as graduating Scholars, at the program’s annual Recognition Luncheon in early May.